parthgupta26/ChordAlgorithm-P2P/README.md

 ## What is Working?

 - Implemented the network join and routing as described in the Chord paper and encoded the application that associates a key with a string.
-- After implementation of Chord Alforithm I am printing the avergae hop count that hasto be traversed to deliver a message.
+- After implementation of Chord Algorithm I am printing the avergae hop count that has to be traversed to deliver a message.

 ## Some Results of my Algorithm: